woodyjon/TurtleCoin-Nest/docs/functional-tests.md

 31 | Display in USD enabled -> type an amount to be transfered| Value is displayed in USD 32 | Settings: change remote node address and port -> click save -> close and reopen Nest | new address in remote node radio button and in settings
 33 | Settings: click remote node reset to default -> close and reopen Nest | default address in remote node radio button and in settings
+34 | Check app icon | executable should have nest icon and when launched, icon should appear in task bar